piercelamb/DL_finalproject/README.md

 - This link may be key: https://github.com/pytorch/fairseq/tree/moe#training-moe-language-models
 - The link was found in this readme: https://github.com/pytorch/fairseq/tree/main/examples/moe_lm#mixture-of-expert-models

-## Notes

-- When I ran preprocess_data(), it produced files in `/data_bin` that looked like:
-  - ```
-    train.None-None.bin
-    train.None-None.idx
-    valid.None-None.bin
-    valid.None-None.idx
-    etc
-    ```
-  - And I do not know why the `None-None` was included.
-In order to get fairseq-train to run, I had to manually delete the `None-None`'s
-  - I deleted and re-ran encoding and None-None's were not produced

 ### Where plamb is stuck:

 If you just run the code you should get this error: